Timing is Everything

-Shopping…..isn’t that what everyone really wants to hear about?
+The shopping – isn’t that what everyone truly wants to hear about?
 What did you buy?
-Were there any deals?
-My timing couldn’t have been more perfect, landing in Paris during the first week of summer sales or “soldes”, it wasn’t even planned, gotta love that!
-Everything you’ve read or heard is correct, Paris is the Mecca for shopping, it’s not for the timid.
-The selection of department stores, boutiques and merchandise are mind-boggling, enough to make a grown woman weep.
-Trust me, I was weeping at what I couldn’t buy if only I had the money.
+Were there any exceptional deals?
+My timing couldn’t have been more perfect, as I arrived in Paris at the start of the summer sales, or ‘soldes’ as they say.
+I had no idea; you’ve got to love that!
+Everything you’ve read or heard is true: Paris is the ultimate shopping Mecca, not for the faint of heart.
+The variety of department stores, boutiques, and merchandise is mind-boggling enough to bring a grown woman to tears.
+Trust me, I was weeping at the things I couldn’t buy if only I had the means.

-I loved the Marais, this area has really transformed over the years, Boho chic comes to mind.
-If you’re looking for something different by a new up and coming designer this would be the place.
-Very trendy and still home to a large Jewish community, you’ll find delicious food, which you absolutely must try, after all, it’s still considered shopping isn’t it?
+I love the Marais, which has transformed over the years.
+Boho chic comes to mind.
+This will be the place if you’re looking for new and up-and-coming designers.
+Very trendy and still home to a Jewish community, you’ll find delicious food you must try.
+After all, it’s still considered shopping.

 Not satisfied yet?
-Are you looking for that high-end shopping experience?
-Head to rue Faubourg which turns into rue Saint Honore, you’ll find a quaint little department store called “Hermes”, expect to drop a lot of euros, it’s not cheap and you may need to sharpen your elbows to get service, it’s busy here!
-Don’t let that deter you, the French are very professional, they are happy to help, so many beautiful things, sigh…as I walk away from a 10,000 euro handbag.
+Looking for more of a high-end shopping experience?
+Then definitely head to Rue Faubourg, which turns into Rue Saint Honore, and you’ll find a quaint little department store called Hermes 😉 Expect to drop a lot of euros; it’s not cheap, and you may need to sharpen your elbows to get service.
+It’s busy here!
+Don’t let that deter you; the staff are friendly and more than happy to assist you.

-I cannot emphasis enough, give yourself time, use the metro, its your friend, super convenient and most of the stops are designed to be near some sort of tourist destination or shopping area…there is a method to their madness.
+I cannot emphasize enough: give yourself time and use the metro.
+It’s your friend, super convenient, and most stops are designed to be near some tourist destination or shopping area…there is a method to their madness.

 What if you only have one or two days?
-I would definitely recommend hitting one of the four larger department stores, simply because they are one-stop shopping and you’ll get a quick fix.
-Galleries Lafayette, Printemps, (they’re next door to each other, worth the visit if only to view the beautiful architecture), Le BHV Marais (think a hip Hudson’s Bay) and the newly renovated Le Bon Marche (no affiliation to the U.S. chain).
-These stores are on steroids and will satisfy your craving, every French and International designer are represented, selections are endless.
-Don’t waste your time on U.S. brands, they’re more expensive and duh…you’re in Paris!
+I recommend visiting one of the four larger department stores because they offer a quick fix and one-stop shopping.
+These stores are Galleries Lafayette, Printemps (they are located next door to each other, and it’s worth the visit to admire the beautiful architecture), Le BHV Marais (similar to a hip Hudson’s Bay), and the newly renovated Le Bon Marché (no affiliation with the U.S. chain).
+These stores are like shopping on steroids and will undoubtedly satisfy your cravings.
+They showcase every French and international designer, and their selections are endless.
+Don’t waste your time on U.S. brands; they tend to be more expensive, and after all, you’re in Paris!

-A full day of shopping is never a dull day, shop until you drop, lose yourself in the streets, inhale the scents and the sites, Paris is exactly how you would imagine it to be.
-Think of all the fashion icons who have walked the same streets, they too were just as excited to see what was around the next corner.
+A full day of shopping is always an exciting adventure.
+Shop until you drop, immerse yourself in the streets, and savour the sights.
+Paris is just as enchanting as you would imagine it to be.
+Consider all the fashion icons who have strolled along these same streets.
+They, too, were filled with excitement, eagerly anticipating what lay around the next corner.